 At ECU our primary objectives of research ethics review are to provide applicants with constructive and collegiate feedback and in doing so, facilitate the conduct of excellent ethical research.

-University Council established the Animal Ethics and Human Research Ethics Committees to administer these guidelines, to apply policy and to provide assistance to staff and students undertaking research in the consideration of ethical issues.
+Academic Board oversees the Animal and Human Research Ethics Committees to administer these state and national guidelines, to apply policy and to provide assistance to staff and students undertaking research in the consideration of ethical issues.

-The Research Ethics Team has responsibilities relating to the ethical conduct of research at ECU, including:
+The Research Governance Team has responsibilities relating to the ethical conduct of research at ECU, including:

-Our Research Intranet is a gateway to comprehensive research ethics information, resources and support for our research staff, students and supervisors.
+The Research Ethics and Integrity website is a gateway to comprehensive research ethics information, resources and support for our research staff, students and supervisors.

 Please leave a comment about your rating so we can better understand how we might improve the page.